k41m4n/SSM/README.md

 nStat <- nStatistic(predResid, d)
 ```

-Showing Table 3.2 Diagnostic tests for the local linear trend model applied to the log of the UK drivers KSI:
+Showing Table 3.2 Diagnostic tests for the local linear trend model applied to the log of the UK drivers KSI using own defined function `dTable`:

 ``` r
 title = "Table 3.2 Diagnostic tests for the local linear trend model applied to \n